pedrommcarrasco/SliceControl/README.md

 # License ⛔

-Fluky's available under the MIT license.
+SliceControl's available under the MIT license.
 See the [LICENSE](https://github.com/pedrommcarrasco/SliceControl/blob/master/LICENSE) file for more information.